JosephSlone/rep_project2/report.md

 output: html_document
 ---

-# Initial Setup
+# Storm Data Analysis From NOAA Data, 1950-2011

+## Synopsis

+This "R Markdown Report" analyzes data from the NOAA Storm Database.
+The database covers storm records from 1950 through November 2011.
+This report is intended to answer the two questions:

+1) Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

+2) Across the United States, which types of events have the greatest economic consequences?

+Preliminary investigation of the database reveals that the event type for some of the early records do not comply with the Storm Data Documentation found on NOAA's web site.
+Therefore, the event type column has been programatically modified so that the most commonly found in the earlier dates are in-line with NOAA's current guidelines.

+## Data Processing

+### Initialization Code

-This preliminary code loads the required libraries and initializes some constants It then downloads and unzips the source data file.
+This preliminary code loads the required libraries and initializes some constants.
+It then downloads and unzips the source data file.
+The 'weather_event_labels' vector that is used for modifying the event types column comes from data in the NOAA Storm Documentation pdf file.
+Since the various hurricanes are named individually in the database, the event types for the named hurricanes will be changed to the single 'HURRICANE' label.